Let an arbitrary vector field $\mathbf{v}$ be given. The ansatz

 \[ \begin{align} \frac{d\mathbf{r}}{d\tau} &= \lim_{\Delta \to 0}\frac{\mathbf{r}\left(\tau + \Delta\right) - \mathbf{r}\left(\tau\right)}{\Delta}\nonumber\\ \Rightarrow \md{}\frac{d\mathbf{r}}{d\tau} &= \lim_{\Delta \to 0}\frac{\md{\mathbf{r}}\left(\tau + \Delta\right) - \md{\mathbf{r}}\left(\tau\right)}{\Delta} = \lim_{\Delta \to 0}\frac{\mathbf{v}\left(\mathbf{r}\left(\tau + \Delta\right)\right) - \mathbf{v}\left(\mathbf{r}\left(\tau\right)\right)}{\Delta}\nonumber\\ &= \left(\frac{d\mathbf{r}}{d\tau}\cdot\nabla\right)\mathbf{v} \end{align} \]

-firmly.
-Define $\mathbf{v}\left(\tau\right) \coloneqq \mathbf{v}\left(\mathbf{r}\left(\tau\right), t\right)$, then holds
+Define $\mathbf{v}\left(\tau\right) \coloneqq \mathbf{v}\left(\mathbf{r}\left(\tau\right), t\right)$; then one has

 \[ \begin{align} \left(\frac{d\mathbf{r}}{d\tau}\cdot\nabla\right)\mathbf{v} = \frac{d\mathbf{v}}{d\tau}, \end{align} \]